A Comprehensive Guide to Google’s Core Web Vitals

 Understanding the Core Web Vitals Metrics

-Let’s break down the three key players in the Core Web Vitals lineup: Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS).
+Let’s break down the three key players in the Core Web Vitals lineup: Largest Contentful Paint (LCP), Interaction to Next Paint (INP), and Cumulative Layout Shift (CLS).
 Each one tells a different part of the story when it comes to how users experience your website.

 Largest Contentful Paint (LCP)